tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 ## Getting started

-Learn how to use the `mysql2` driver to connect to the TiDB cluster through a sample code.
+This section demonstrates how to run the sample application code and connect to TiDB with `mysql2` driver .

 ### 1. Clone the repository